 - a.
 In addition to the competition photos, all regional and international entrants must upload one high-resolution (minimum 300 dpi, 1,500 pixels wide or larger) color JPEG (JPG) of the building's exterior for display at the awards ceremonies. - b.
 Also, a photograph (JPEG) of the management team (minimum 300 dpi, 750 pixels wide or larger) responsible for daily management of the building(s) is required.

-Total of 11 attachments required - Up to 13 allowed
+Total of 13 attachments required

 SECTION 1: BUILDING OPERATIONS & MANAGEMENT